CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-8--Equivalences.lagda.md

 ```
 isFunctionalGraph : {A B : Type ℓ} (f : A → B) → isFunctional (graph f)
 -- Exercise:
-isFuncationalGraph f a = ?
+isFunctionalGraph f a = ?
 ```

 On the other hand, any functional relation gives rise to a function.